Report Animal Concerns

 If you are struggling with compassion fatigue, there are resources that can help:

-The U-M also provides mental wellness programs and counseling services, FREE OF CHARGE, to all faculty, staff, and students:
+The U-M provides mental wellness programs and counseling services, FREE OF CHARGE, to all faculty, staff, and students.
+These resources can be found at the university’s Well-Being Collective website.

 Compassion Fatigue FAQs

-Increase or decrease in sleep, decreased cognitive ability, impaired behavior and judgment, loss of morale, depression and Post-Traumatic Stress Disorder (PTSD), less self-worth, difficulty controlling emotions, loss of hope and meaning, and/or anger.
+Compassion fatigue is associated with changes in sleep patterns, decreased cognitive ability, changes in behavior, and impaired judgment.
+It can contribute to loss of morale, depression and Post-Traumatic Stress Disorder (PTSD), lowered self-worth, difficulty controlling emotions, feelings of hopelessness, and/or anger.

-High staff turnover, absenteeism, decreased morale, poor attitude, reduced job performance, and/or an uncaring or callous attitude toward animals.
+Compassion fatigue contributes to high staff turnover, absenteeism, decreased morale, reduced job performance, and/or an uncaring or callous attitude toward animals.

-It's important to remember that the journey of self-care is a very personal one, and what works for someone else may not work for you.
-After conducting a substantial amount of research, we have found the following resources to be especially helpful:
+It’s important to remember that the journey of self-care is a very personal one, and what works for someone else may not work for you.
+The following resources may be of interest.

 Websites